Blackridge Community Fund

 EDF Renewables also provides community funds from the Burnhead Moss Wind Farm to the neighbouring communities of Limerigg & Slamannan and Avonbridge & Standburn, and into the Burnhead Moss Education & Training Fund (BMET).
 See the Useful links section below for further information.

 The fund provides grants to support charitable activities that:

 - Enhance the quality of life for local residents.

 - Contribute to vibrant, healthy, successful and sustainable communities.

 - Promote community spirit and encourage community activity.

 Grants may support a wide range of costs, such as equipment, staff or sessional workers, consultations, running costs for local groups, maintenance or refurbishment of community facilities, and so on.

 If you can demonstrate why you need a grant amount that is higher than £4,000, and that there is significant community support for the project you propose, then the Fund may be able to consider your request.
 If you think this applies to your project, please contact Foundation Scotland for an initial discussion (contact details below).
 We will be able to give you tailored advice before you complete an application form.
 Please do not complete an application without speaking with Foundation Scotland first.

-Applicants may request support for recurring costs over a three-year period.
+Applicants may request support for recurring costs over three years.
 In these circumstances, the maximum award level is £10,000.